hl7au/au-fhir-ps/input/pagecontent/general-requirements.md

 ##### Missing Must Support and Mandatory Data

-If the data element is a mandatory element (minimum cardinality is > 0), the element **SHALL** be present *even if* the source system (producer) does not know the value or the reason the value is absent and the requirements defined by AU Core for [Missing Must Support and Mandatory Data](https://build.fhir.org/ig/hl7au/au-fhir-core/general-requirements.html#missing-must-support-and-mandatory-data) **SHALL** be applied:
+If the data element is a mandatory element (minimum cardinality is > 0), the element **SHALL** be present *even if* the source system (producer) does not know the value or the reason the value is absent.
+In this circumstance the requirements defined by AU Core for [Missing Must Support and Mandatory Data](https://build.fhir.org/ig/hl7au/au-fhir-core/general-requirements.html#missing-must-support-and-mandatory-data) **SHALL** be applied:
-* requirements of AU Core Responder apply to AU Patient Summary Producer
-* requirements of AU Core Requester apply to AU Patient Summary Consumer

 #### Empty Sections
-Mandatory sections in AU PS Composition have a minimum cardinality of 1, these sections have to exist, but may not include structured data and the section entry element is empty.
-In this circumstance, the section emptyReason must be populated as required by the section constraint rule.
+If the section is a mandatory section (minimum cardinality is > 0), the section **SHALL** be present *even if* the source system does not have any information for that section or know the reason the information is absent.

 For mandatory sections in AU PS Composition, an AU PS Producer:
 * **SHALL** populate the `Composition.section.emptyReason` with a clinically relevant code when the section entry element is empty